ABOUT US CONTACT US DISCLAIMER HOME LINKS NEWS AND VIEWS

 A. No. The cash advances are actually loan distributions and are not considered income.
 The cash advances are tax free.

-Q. Are mobile homes eligible?
+Q. Are manufactured homes eligible?

 Q. Are there restrictions on how I can use the money?

-A. No. Of course not, after all, it's your money!
+A. No, after all, it's your money!

 Q. What about fees and cost?